FEMINISM IN INDIA THROUGH THE AGES

 CONCLUSION

 Although we must be proud of our heritage of feminism of the ancient times, there still remains a lot of work to be done towards emancipation.
-Empowerment of women in India has been showing some encouraging trends and has come a long way, thanks to those mentioned here and many more inspiring and fierce personalities, aided and abetted by the Church in India, especially from the 15th ce onwards The empowerment of women in India gained upward mobility by their relentless struggle against the forces of patriarchy.
+Empowerment of women in India has been showing some encouraging trends and has come a long way, thanks to those mentioned here and many more inspiring and fierce personalities, aided and abetted by the Church in India, especially from the 15th ce onwards.
+The empowerment of women in India gained upward mobility by their relentless struggle against the forces of patriarchy.

 Today, the Church, especially the Catholic Church, which committedly works among the poor, the down trodden, the marginalised, the deprived lot and the youth, is in the forefront of women’s emancipation and empowerment, and its efforts are paying off.